microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 Many of the slot changes can be understood by looking at the Python data migration code in `nmdc_schema/migrators`.

-A major explanation for the slot differences is the adoption of a _polymorphic_ (i.e., multi-shaped) _model_ for slots in the `Database` class, which corresponds to polymorphic collections in the v11-compliant MongoDB.
+A major explanation for the slot differences is the adoption of a _polymorphic_ (i.e., multi-shaped) _model_ for slots in the `Database` class, which corresponds to polymorphic collections in the v11-compliant MongoDB database.
 In the legacy model, the range for each of the `Database` slots was intended to be one class, with no provision for class hierarchy.
 In the new model, the range for each slot is still specified as a single class, but each `Database` slot can now collect instances of that specified class, plus the instances of any subclass of the specified class.

 ### Slots removed from `Database`